Senior Recruitment Consultant - MedTech

 Responsibilities:

-• Uphold our commitment to candidates and clients by delivering a high standard of service, while fostering strong relationships with clients and candidates globally.
+• Uphold our commitment to candidates and clients delivering a high standard of service, while fostering strong relationships with clients and candidates globally.

-• Implement proactive business development strategies, nurturing existing relationships while seeking new opportunities in the global market.
+• Implement proactive business development strategies, nurturing existing relationships while constantly seeking new opportunities in the global market.

 • Talent identification, headhunting and screening of candidates.